p00mer4ng/hello-world/.github/ISSUE_TEMPLATE.md

-⚠️ **I have searched for existing issues that may be the same as or related to mine.** ⚠️
+- [ ] I have searched for existing issues that may be the same as or related to mine. 👼